Liquidation Advice for Insolvent Companies

 The main advantages of a company liquidation are…

-- It is a much simpler process and therefore is often a cheaper process.
+- It is a much simpler process than Administration and therefore is often cheaper.

 - The Insolvency Practitioner who deals with the Liquidation is generally the one instructed by the Directors as opposed to it being the Official Receiver (a government official) through a Compulsory Liquidation or an Insolvency Practitioner nominated by a creditor.